Chinese Red Envelopes (红包 hóng bāo Lucky Money)

 1. Please don’t open red envelopes on the spot, because it is impolite.

 3. Pick a lucky number as the amount for the red envelope.
-In Chinese culture, good things come in pairs, so an even number is very favorable.
-The numbers two, six and eight are popular, but the number four is an exception, because its pronunciation is similar to the word for “death” in the Chinese language.
+In Chinese culture, good things come in pairs, so we usually wrap cash in red envelopes with a favorable number,like 666,888.
+But the number four is an exception, because it sounds like the word for “death” in the Chinese language.

-4. The amount of lucky money is usually an integer; people like to exchange the notes of consecutive numbers which means that they are wishing for people to get promotion at every step.
+4. The amount of lucky money is usually an integer; people like to exchange the money with consecutive numbers which means that they wish others to get promotion at every step.

 6. Say “Best wishes for the New Year!” when you give lucky money.

-7. People like to exchange some new cash to put in the red package, so there is always a long line in the bank before New Year’s arrival.
+7. People like to exchange some new cash to put in the red envelopes, so there is always a long line in the bank before New Year’s arrival.

 OR